libremfg/rhize-docs/content/how-to/tutorial-create-equipment-class-rule.md

 #### Set up the bound property

-1. From the properties tab, find a property you want this equipment to inherit and click on the binding icon.
+1. From the **Properties** tab, find a property that you want this equipment to inherit and select the binding icon.
 2. If you chose the property `orderNumber`, add the topic `Oven/OrderNumber` you added previously.

 {{< bigFigure